-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: 1.
-Apply knowledge digital logic design to build gate level circuits C3 PLO1 2.
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: 1.
+Apply knowledge digital logic design to build gate level circuits С3 PLO1 2.
 Select appropriate logic to design combinational and sequential networks C5 PLO3 3.
 Respond to queries about design and implementation of logic circuits.
 A2 PLO3 4.
 Demonstrate the ability to implement logic circuits in hardware.
-P4 PLO3 REMARK XS (if any):
+P4 PLO3